Tackling changes together

-Competent, healthy and happy employees are the backbone of a company.
-With its sustainable personnel management, the Uelzena Group is securing its future workforce and supporting its long-standing employees within the business.
-In the reporting year, all the current personnel processes and strategic measures were once again impacted by the ongoing Covid-19 pandemic.
+Competent, motivated and happy employees are the backbone of a company.
+The Uelzena Group is securing its future workforce and supporting its long-standing employees within the business with its sustainable personnel management.

 Fit for the future